google/skia/relnotes/deprecated-vulkan-fields.md

  - `fInstanceVersion`.
 Use `fMaxAPIVersion` instead.
  - `fFeatures`.
 Use `fDeviceFeatures` or `fDeviceFeatures2` instead.
  - `fOwnsInstanceAndDevice`.
 No replacement, as it had no effect.

+`GrVkBackendContext` is now an alias for `skgpu::VulkanBackendContext`.
+Clients should use the latter, as the former will be eventually removed.